Will I come and be a guest teaching artist at your school, college, or writing group?

 Quite possibly.
 If schedules allow, that is one of my most favorite things to do.

-My most popular workshop is Writing From The Body, which I've taught at several colleges, including Fordham University, Sarah Lawrence, Hampshire College, and Weber State.
+My most popular workshop is Writing From The Body, which I've taught at several colleges, including University of Houston, Fordham University, Sarah Lawrence, Hampshire College, and Weber State.

 Writing From The Body is a marriage of writing techniques and movement exercises designed to foster an environment of open creativity and experimentation.
 You'll leave an intensive session with a draft of an entirely new script, no matter if your workshop is an hour or five weeks.
 Derived from study with mentor playwrights including Constance Congdon, Eduardo Machado, Rogelio Martinez, Erik Ehn, Craig Lucas, and Cusi Cram, (who are all connected back to the great Maria Irene Fornes) Writing From The Body is a liberating way to enable the writer to get out of their critical mind to write fresh, surprising new work.
 It can be tailored for breaking through with first drafts, radical reconstructive rewrites, and for beginning or established writers.

 Structure of Empathy-- Born out of all this talk about "masculine vs feminine" storytelling structure, how can we as writers inhabit a structure of empathy?
 For our characters, their struggles, our actors, and the audience?
 Can it make us more nimble and exciting as writers, rather than small and limited?
 Can it help us write better plays?